-Varpa SIA is obtaining raw material, which is claimed as FSC or PEFC certified, mainly originating from Lithuanian State Forest Enterprises.
+Varpa SIA is obtaining raw material, which is claimed as FSC certified, mainly originating from Lithuanian State Forest Enterprises.

-Varpa SIA is also implementing by PEFC DDS to other materials from variety of suppliers in Lithuania.
+Varpa SIA is also implementing by PEFC DDS to other materials from variety of suppliers in Lithuania and includes controlled Lithuanian supplies into SBE.